junaid1460/v8-perf/turbo/compiler.md

 TurboFan is a simple compiler + backend responsible for the following:

 - instruction selection + scheduling
+  - innovative scheduling algorithm makes use of reordering freedom ([sea of nodes]()) to move code out of loops into less frequently executed paths
 - register allocation
 - code generation
+- generates fast code via _speculative optimization_ from the feedback collected while running unoptimized bytecode
+- architecture specific optimizatinos exploit features of each target platform for best quality code

 TurboFan is not just an optimizing compiler: